Prescription Painkillers Aren’t For Everyone

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These drugs, which include OxyContin® and Percocet®, have a long list of down sides and should be viewed as a last resort for chronic pain, says Teresa Dews, MD, of Cleveland Clinic’s Department of Pain Management.
+These drugs, which include OxyContin® and Percocet®, have a long list of down sides and should be viewed as a last resort for chronic pain, says pain management specialist Teresa Dews, MD.

 “Opioids have significant side effects and they are not effective for all patients with chronic pain,” explains Dr. Dews, who specializes in managing chronic pain.
 “Plus, patients frequently develop dependency on these medications despite a lack of benefit for their pain.”